-The anti-inflammatory properties of cranberry drink are also beneficial for the heart.
-The red berry not only protects the organ from dangerous inflammation, but also increases the “good” HDL cholesterol level in the blood when consumed regularly.
+The anti-inflammatory properties of cranberry drinks are also beneficial for the heart.
+The red berry not only protects the organ from dangerous inflammation but also increases the “good” HDL cholesterol level in the blood when consumed regularly.
 It is the antagonist to the “bad” LDL cholesterol, which affects the cardiovascular system and can cause diseases in this area.

 5. Cranberry Juice for Margin Gut Issues

 Anyone who drinks 250 ml of cranberry juice twice a day for three months should be able to reduce their risk of stomach ulcers and stomach cancer.
-Chinese study confirmed this from 2005.
+A Chinese study confirmed this from 2005.
 The berry juice fights the responsible bacterium Helicobacter Pylori.
-And cranberries also have a healing effect on the intestines: if you drink their juice regularly, the number of good bacteria in the digestive tract increases, the food can be better absorb and used more quickly.
-Also helpful for Weight Loss
+Cranberries also have a healing effect on the intestines: if you drink their juice regularly, the number of good bacteria in the digestive tract increases, and the food can be better absorbed and used more quickly.
+Also helpful for Weight Loss.

 Does Cranberry Juice Make You Poop?

 Cranberry drink is good for those who lack acid in their stomach.
-As low acid stomach is a big trigger for digestion problems.
+As low-acid stomach is a big trigger for digestion problems.
 Also food and nutrients can’t be broken down, resulting in a building up of stomach bacteria.
-Can be a result in Cramping, bloating or possible constipation.
+Can be a result of Cramping, bloating or possible constipation.